GEM-benchmark/GEM-benchmark.github.io/web/tasks/Czech Restaurant.md

 | 5            |                9 |

 The second comparison is based on the type of act.
 Again we caution against comparing the different groups that have relatively few items.
-It is probably OK to compare `inform' and `?request', but the other acts are all low-frequent.
+It is probably OK to compare `inform` and `?request`, but the other acts are all low-frequent.

 | Act               | Frequency |
 |-------------------|-----------|